Say Somethin' (Mariah Carey song)

-"Say Somethin" is a song by American singer and songwriter Mariah Carey.
+"Say Somethin" is a song by American singer-songwriter Mariah Carey.
 It was written by Carey, Snoop Dogg, Chad Hugo, and Pharrell Williams, and produced by The Neptunes as the sixth and final single from Carey's tenth studio album, The Emancipation of Mimi (2005).
 The song is one of few from Carey's catalog in which she does not share production credits.
-"Say Somethin'" features Dogg as a guest artist, and is influenced by R&B and hip-hop music genres.
-Lyrically, the song is a dialogue in between and male and female, that discuss sexual themes and acts of which they plan to engage in a restroom.
+"Say Somethin" features Dogg as a guest artist, and is influenced by R&B and hip-hop music genres.
+Lyrically, the song is a dialogue between a male and a female discussing sexual themes and acts of which they plan to engage in a restroom.

 The song received generally mixed reviews from music critics, many of which both praised and dismissed its production and vocals.
 Some reviewers felt Carey's performance was too typical for a singer of her stature, while others felt the song's complex instrumentation distracted from the artists.
 Commercially, it reached the top 30 in Australia, Ireland, and the United Kingdom.

-"Say Somethin'" was accompanied by a high profile and budget music video, filmed by Paul Hunter in Paris, France, and featuring appearances by Carey, Williams, Dogg and fashion designer and Vogue editor, André Leon Talley.
+"Say Somethin" was accompanied by a high profile and budget music video, filmed by Paul Hunter in Paris, France, and featuring appearances by Carey, Williams, Dogg and fashion designer and Vogue editor, André Leon Talley.
 The video features Carey and Williams as love interests being chased by several paparazzi vehicles down a populated Paris road.
 Other scenes feature Carey trying on several outfits in Louis Vuitton's flagship store on Champs-Élysées, as well as close-up shots of Snoop Dogg.
-The video concluded with the duo walking together down the Le Pont de Paris bridge, over-looking the Seine river.
+The video concluded with the duo walking together down the Le Pont de Paris bridge, overlooking the Seine river.